CourtsDesign/silkann/README.md

-These Silkann templates are built using Bootstrap v5.
+The Silkann templates are built using Bootstrap v5.
+For support, please email matt.d@courtsdesign.com.

 ## Installation